antulik/pagelet_rails_demo_app/README.md

 <%= pagelet :pagelets_current_time, html: { class: 'panel' } %>
 ```

-pass html attributes to pagelet
+You can specify html attributes to pagelet with `html` option

 ## placeholder